USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/annotation.md

 1. **Load Genome Assembly**
     - Click "File → Open" and choose "Add assembly".
     - Browse to your FASTA file (e.g., chr2.fasta) and load it.
-If the fasta index is missing, JBrowse will generate it.
+We also have the associated fasta index in the same folder.

 1. **Add Annotation Tracks**
     Add GFF3, BED, or GTF files that represent different BRAKER runs: